-Indicator Number Type and frequency Indicate the number, type, and frequency of actions the organisation has taken to promote the Code of Ethics and Best Practices in R&I or, if they do not have one, the RRI international guidelines.
-Indicate the number, type, and frequency of actions implemented to tackle the RRI keys: Integrity, Gender, Open Access, and Public Engagement.
-Indicate the number, type, and frequency of meetings (ordinary, extraordinary, ad hoc, etc.) held by the Ethics Committee on R&I during the last calendar year.
-Indicate the number and type of actions aimed at reflecting, reporting, and making recommendations on principles related to R&I ethics and professional ethics.
-Indicate the number, type, and frequency of issues discussed and addressed at meetings for the Standing Committee on R&I during the last year.
-Indicate the number, type, and frequency of decision reports (suggestions, complaints, warnings, etc.) issued by the Ethics Committee on R&I during the last year.
-Indicate the number and type of RPO/RFO governing bodies linked to the Permanent Ethics Committee on R&I (e.g., Office of the Vice-Rector for Research, Governing Board, Spanish Ministry of Science, Science Quality Agency, etc.), as well as the frequency that it has requested collaboration during the last year.
-Indicate the number and type of RPO/RFO committees or departments with which the Permanent Ethics Committee on R&I currently interacts or cooperates (e.g., Data Management Officer, Gender Unit, Professional Ethics Committee, Research Bioethics Committee, etc.), as well as the frequency that it has requested collaboration during the last year.
-Indicate the number, type, and frequency of communication actions aimed to report to the RPO/RFO stakeholders on the progress and performance of the Permanent Ethics Committee on R&I (e.g., monitoring report, impact report, web dashboard, newsletter, etc.).
+Indicator Number Indicate the number, type, and frequency of actions the or- ganisation has taken to promote the Code of Ethics and Best Practices in R&I or, if they do not have one, the RRI interna- tional guidelines.
+Indicate the number of actions implemented to tackle on RRI keys: Integrity, Gender, Open Access and Public engagement.
+Indicate the number of meetings (ordinary, extraordinary, ad hoc, etc.) held by the Ethics Committee on R&I during the last calendar year.
+Indicate the number of actions aimed at reflecting, reporting and making recommendations on principles related to R&I ethics and professional ethics (e.g.: complaints, proposals for improvement, management issues, activity report, etc.).
+Indicate the number of issues discussed and addressed at meetings of the Standing Committee on R&I during the last year (e.g.: queries, alerts, etc.).
+Indicate the number of decision reports (suggestions, complaints, warnings, etc.) issued by the Ethics Committee on R&I during the last year.
+Indicate the number of RPO/RFO governing bodies linked to the Permanent Ethics Committee on R&I (e.g., Office of the Vice-Rector for Research, Governing Board, Spanish Ministry of Science, Science Quality Agency, etc.).
+Indicate the number of times that RPO/RFO governing bodies have requested the collaboration of the Permanent Ethics Committee on R&I. Indicate the number of RPO/RFO committees or departments with which the Permanent Ethics Committee on R&I currently interacts or cooperates (e.g., Data Management Officer, Gender Unit, Professional Ethics Committee, Research Bioethics Committee, etc.).
+Indicate the number of times RPO/RFO committees or departments with which the Permanent Ethics Committee on R&I currently interacts or cooperates has requested collaboration during the last year.
+Indicate the number of communication actions aimed at reporting to RPO/RFO stakeholders on the progress and performance of the Permanent Ethics Committee on R&I (e.g., monitoring report, impact report, web dashboard, newsletter, advertising inserts etc.).